NEW YEAR, NEW SKILL 🛠️ Master 8 Essential Tools in 2025

 There are a few things to know or try before you head to the paint store.
 Light determines how the paint color appears, and light—whether from a window or from a fixture—changes throughout the day, which can affect color matching.
 The type of paint you use also affects how the paint interacts with light.
 Matte finishes absorb more light and keeps the color looking relatively consistent, whereas glossier sheens reflect light.

 If you’re renting your home, check in with your landlord to make sure you have permission to paint the property.
 Your rental agreement may prevent you from personalizing the space with your preferred hues.
 While the landlord may make an exception, be sure to get it in writing to avoid any complications if and when you eventually move out.
-If you’re just doing some touch-ups, though, your landlord may provide exact paint matches with paint they already have on hand.
+If you’re just doing some touch-ups, though, your landlord may provide exact paint matches with interior paint they already have on hand.

 Homeowners have much more freedom when it comes to painting the interior of their home, as they don’t require approval before jumping into the project.
 If you’re looking to color match paint for a touch up, dig around in the basement or garage first, because previous owners sometimes leave cans of paint behind.